 Nova Scotia is a province in Canada that serves as one of the most popular whale-watching destinations.
 The site features about 12 different species of whales, including the Blue whale.

-Blue whales are amazing animals, and seeing one is a life-affirming moment in time you will never forget.
-With this article, I hope you get a chance to visit some of these places and come face to face with the largest animal that has ever lived.
+Blue whales are amazing animals, and seeing one is a life-affirming moment you will never forget.
+With this article, I hope you can visit some of these places and meet with the largest animal that has ever lived.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.